 The FCA’s ruling made the Lobbying Commissioner into an unaccountable czar, which is dangerous given the Commissioner has let off 84% of lobbyists caught violating the federal lobbying law and/or code since 2007.

 DWatch is arguing that the FCA’s ruling sets a bad precedent that contradicts past SCC and FCA rulings as it shuts out the public from the enforcement system for the lobbying law and code, which is one of several key federal government public accountability systems.

-If the Supreme Court does not allow DWatch to appeal, and upholds the FCA’s ruling, it will also stop four other ongoing DWatch cases that are challenging rulings by the Lobbying Commissioner:
+If the Supreme Court does not allow DWatch to appeal, and upholds the FCA’s ruling, it will also stop two other ongoing DWatch cases that are challenging rulings by the Lobbying Commissioner: